freyzamarshall02/Fabric-Session-Login/README.md

 ## ⚙️ How It Works

-- You’ll find a new “Login” button on the **Multiplayer** screen
+- You’ll find a new **Login** button on the **Multiplayer** screen
-- Paste your session token and click Login
+- Paste your session token and click Login — no restart needed
-- The game switches to that session without restarting
+- An indicator shows whether the session is valid
-- A session validity indicator appears in the corner
+- A second button opens the **Edit Account** screen
+- There, you can safely update your session account’s name or skin

 ---